 Other U.S.-Canada Agreements and Programs

 Numerous other agreements and partnerships exist between the U.S. and its northern neighbor, Canada.
 In addition, EPA and other U.S. government and state agencies cooperate with Environment Canada Exit and other Canadian federal and provincial agencies to address issues of common concern along the 5500 mile border.
 Some of these programs are managed and implemented through the International Joint Commission and some through EPA Program Offices or Regions:

 Lake Ontario and the St. Lawrence River: Exit The International Joint Commission (IJC) is working to develop a new regulation for managing flows on the St. Lawrence River and Lake Ontario.
-The current plan, developed in 1963, is based on water conditions in the last century, does not consider environmental consequences, and is not adaptable to possible future challenges, such as bigger storms, more severe droughts, and increasing effects of climate change.
+The current plan, developed in 1963 and based on water conditions in the last century, does not consider environmental consequences and is not adaptable to possible future challenges, such as bigger storms, more severe droughts, and increasing effects of climate change.

 U.S.-Canada Joint Inland Pollution Contingency Plan: The purpose of the Inland Plan, completed in 1994, is to establish a coordinated and integrated federal response to chemical accidents along the inland border by supporting and assisting regional, provincial, state, and local planners and responders of both countries.
 To accomplish this purpose, the Inland Plan furnishes a mechanism for preparedness for and response to a chemical accident that causes or may cause damage to the environment along the inland border and that may constitute a threat to public health.
 In addition to setting up a mechanism for assistance during a cross-border event, the Inland Plan also allows for assistance when only one country is affected by a chemical accident, if it is of sufficient magnitude.

 - Learn more about the U.S.-Canada Joint Inland Pollution Contingency Plan.